CHERRY HILL CENTER

 The Market Court, and Pantry Pride (nee' Food Fair) supermarket, were demolished in the late 1970s.
 A 2-level North Wing, designed by Chicago's CRS Group, was built.
 This new section was anchored by a 2-level (174,000 square foot) J.C.
 Penney, which opened for business on January 3, 1979.

 The 13-bay Picnic Food Court was installed in existing mall space in 1985.
 Its tenants included Food Works, Potato Pub, California Smoothies, El Taco Grande and Little Anthony & the Appetizers.
-On October 5, 1986, Bamberger's was rebranded as a Macy's.
+On October 5, 1986, Bamberger's was rebranded by Macy's.
 The movie house was permanently shuttered in February 1987.
 A mall-wide face lift, which refurbished all interior space, was completed in 1990.

 Officially promoted as CHERRY HILL MALL, the complex was acquired by the Philadelphia-based Pennsylvania Real Estate Investment Trust (PREIT) in April 2003.
 Following the shuttering of the Strawbridge's location in 2006, the new owners embarked on a 220 million dollar mall makeover.
 The old Strawbridge's building and adjacent Cherry Court were demolished.
 Their replacement was a 2-level West Wing, anchored by a 2-level (138,200 square foot) Nordstrom.
-This store opened for business March 27, 2009.
+This store opened for business on March 27, 2009.

 Sources: